populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 not directly part of the course, but if you are interested you can find the formula that is implemented in the following R function in either the Weir and Cockerham 1984 article, or in equation 6 from the Bhatia 2011 article linked above.

-Open R and copy/paste the following function:
+Open R and copy/paste the following function.
+You do not need to understand what the code does (but are welcome to try if you are interested, and ask if you have questions):

 #### \>R
 ```R